 The impact we had on the community of Higuerito was just a drop in the bucket for the Global Water Crisis, but as more Fathom travellers come through, our efforts can be multiplied and more families will be able to live healthier lives – where parents can work and kids can go to school without worrying about getting sick.

 How you can help:

 If you want to get involved and help eradicate the Global Water Crisis you can:

 - Buy wine.
 Wine to Water also produces wine!
 Funds are used to help communities in need of clean water and life saving filters.

 - Volunteer.
-They’re always looking for volunteers!
-You can stay a full week in their home and factory to volunteer and produce water filters.
+If you would like to volunteer in the Dominican Republic, you can stay a full week here in their home and help produce water filters.